NeilMadden/jose-deprecate-none-rsa1_5/draft-ietf-jose-deprecate-none-rsa15.md

 Many other vulnerabilities have been reported without an accompanying CVE, which we do not list here.

-Although there are some legitimate use-cases for Unsecured JWS, these are relatively few in number and can easily be satisfied by alternative means.
+Although there are some ill-conceived use-cases for Unsecured JWS, these are relatively few in number and can easily be satisfied by alternative means.
 The small risk of breaking some of these use-cases is far outweighed by the improvement in security for the majority of JWS users who may be impacted by accidental acceptance of the "none" algorithm.